Saguenay Fjord - The Southernmost Fjord in North America

 From Québec City:

 Take Route 175 N towards Saguenay.
 Drive through Réserve Faunique des Laurentides to Chicoutimi.
-Cross Dubuc bridge to reach the northern sector anf follow direction for Route 172 E towards Tadoussac to the park, Baie Sainte-Marguerite sector.
+Cross the Dubuc bridge to reach the northern sector and follow directions for Route 172 E towards Tadoussac to the park, Baie Sainte-Marguerite sector.

 From Charlevoix: